-Officers of the Council have prepared this draft SPD.
+- 8. Officers of Milton Keynes Council have prepared this SPD.
 It is a Local Development Document prepared in accordance with the Town and Country Planning (Local Development) (England) Regulations 2004 and Government guidance contained in Planning Policy Statement 12.
-It amplifies policies of the Milton Keynes Local Plan adopted in December 2005, and reflects guidance in the Eastern and Western Expansion Area Development Frameworks and the Council's adopted Supplementary Planning Guidance/Documents on planning obligations.

-Consultation responses on this draft document will be reported to Cabinet, together with any recommended changes before being adopted.
-A separate Sustainability Appraisal of the impact of the document has been produced and any consultation responses on the Appraisal also needs to be looked at when considering changes to the document.

-Whilst it is the Council's responsibility to produce and adopt this document, it will be used by Milton Keynes Partnership in their role as the Development Control Authority in the area where the SPD will apply.
+It amplifies policies of the Milton Keynes Local Plan adopted in December 2005, and reflects guidance in the Eastern and Western Expansion Area Development Frameworks and the Council's adopted Supplementary Planning Guidance/ Documents on planning obligations. - 9.
+A separate Sustainability Appraisal of the impact of the document was produced for the consultation draft version of the SPD. - 10.
+Whilst it is the Council's responsibility to produce and adopt this document, it will be also be used by Milton Keynes Partnership in their role as the Development Control Authority in the UDA.
+The purpose of the SPD is threefold: - To expand on policy in the local plan (planning obligations) and guidance in the expansion areas Development Frameworks. - To establish planning guidelines for seeking site specific agreements on sites in the Tariff area where planning permission has not yet been sought. - To provide a model for Section 106 agreements that could be rolled out across the rest of the borough in the future.